-If the future effort is reduced to levels that correspond to those that would support AMSY, the SBR quickly rebuilds to S{AMSY} by the end of the 5 year projection period (Table 6.1).
+If the future effort is reduced to levels that correspond to those that would support AMSY, the SBR quickly rebuilds above S{AMSY} and stays above that level for the 5-year projection period (Table 6.1).

 6.2.4.
 Sensitivity analysis